 Naked Washing- Some love naked washing because of the uniformity and quickness of the extraction.
 When washing naked, your capacity is increased to the max of 21,000g fresh frozen.
 We get asked often, how do you clean the machine when washing naked?
-Simply use a plastic ice scoop and scoop everything out in less than 5 minutes!
+Simply use a shop vac to remove a full batch of material in less than 2 minutes!
 Any small leafy materials, simply open the drain and spray everything down the drain.

 The Osprey comes standard with a false bottom at the time of writing this, which should only be utilized when washing naked.
 The purpose of the false bottom is to leave the majority of plant material above the floor, allowing resins to freely float along the basin floor and drain.